"

 Construction Industry Hazards

-The number one cause of fatalities in construction is falls (36%), followed by struck-by (15%), electrocution (7%) and caught in/between (5%) (NIOSH, 2023).
+The number one cause of fatalities in construction is falls (36%), followed by struck-by incidents (15%), electrocution (7%), and caught-between (5%) (NIOSH, 2023).

-The Importance of LockOut TagOut Procedure
+The Importance of Lockout/Tagout Procedures

-Lockout/ tag out is the practice of physically disabling and de-energizing equipment before working on it or in its vicinity.
-There are many examples of people being killed while working on equipment because someone else turned on the machine, not knowing it was being worked on.
-Powering the machine on could result in electrocution, or activating the machine could result in the physical crushing or entrapment of the worker.
+A lockout/tagout standard involves physically disabling and de-energizing equipment before working on it or in its vicinity.
+There are many examples of people being killed while working on equipment because someone else turned on the machine without knowing it was being worked on.
+Powering the machine on could result in electrocution or result in the physical crushing or entrapment of a worker.
 According to one Accident Report Detail from OSHA, In 2012, a worker was cooked to death in an oven load of tuna due to the oven he was cleaning not being properly locked out/tagged out (OSHA, 2012).
+Lockout/tagout is a practice intended to prevent these types of death and injury.

-Lock out/tag out is a practice intended to prevent these types of death and injury.
-In its simplest terms, when working on equipment that has the potential to cause injury, the power supply is disabled or disconnected, and a lock is placed over the connection point.
+In its simplest terms, when working on equipment that has the potential to cause injury the lockout/tagout process involves disabling or disconnecting the power supply and placing a lock over the connection point.
 Modern power disconnects have a special eyelet allowing a padlock to be placed on them to prevent access.
-The worker who placed the lock is the only authorized person to have the key for that lock.
-A tag is also placed on the disconnect with the reason for the disconnect, time and date, and name and contact information of the person who placed the lock.
-That person is the only person authorized to remove the tag and lock.
+The worker who places the lock is the only authorized person to have the key for that lock.
+A tag is also placed on the disconnect with a written note identifying the reason for the disconnect, the time and date, and the name and contact information of the person who placed the lock.
+The person with the key is the only person authorized to remove the tag and lock.
 If multiple people are working on a piece of equipment, a special “gang lock” mechanism will accept each person’s padlock.
 It will remain locked out until each person removes their individual lock.

 Attributions